LukeFilicetti/Priority-Queue-Task-Manager-Java-/README.md

 # Priority-Queue-Task-Manager-Java-
-Implements a task priority queue using MaxHeap.
+Description: Implement a priority queue system where users can add, remove, and process tasks based on priority.

 Uses a MaxHeap to manage tasks.
 Allows users to add tasks with different priority levels.